russellcameronthomas/library/index.md

 **Description**

 The goal of this library is to help us all learn about some exciting new tools (e.g. probabilistic programming) and to explore interesting and challenging applications.
-I say "...help *us* all..." because I'm learning in the process of writing and presenting.
+I'm learning, too, in the course of writing and presenting.

 The intended audience both academia and industry.
 These are perpetual works-in-progress, and are written mostly in a tutorial, semi-informal style.
 Don't cite these pages and I'd recommend against hyperlinking to specific web pages.